 This creamy blueberry cheesecake is a classic baked cheesecake topped with a glossy blueberry sauce made from scratch.
-Inside you’ll find rich, smooth and fluffy cheesecake filling.
-Very straightforward recipe that turns out great every time.
+Inside you'll find rich, smooth and fluffy cheesecake filling.
+Very straightforward recipe that turns out great every time for breakfast or brunch!

-It’s really not like any other cheesecake you’ve had before.
-It’s easy to make and truly impossible to mess up, but it is a messy cheesecake because of the blueberry component.
-The fluffy filling is studded with blueberries and flavored wit lemon zest and vanilla.
+It's really not like any other cheesecake you've had before.
+It's easy to make and truly impossible to mess up, but keep in mind that it can be a messy cheesecake because of the blueberry component.
+The fluffy filling is studded with blueberries and flavored with lemon zest and vanilla.

 It's really, really simple, but yet still really, really delicious.
 Kind of sweet, kind of lemony, and with a really great vanilla flavor - the creamy rich-yet-light filling.